ins1gn1a/Pwdlyser-CLI/README.md

 # Intro
 The 'pwdlyser' tool is a Python-based CLI script that automates the arduous process of manually reviewing cracked passwords during password audits following security assessments or penetration tests.
-There are likely some false positives/negatives, so please Use at your own discretion.
+There are likely some false positives/negatives, so please use at your own discretion.

 ## Installation
 The installation of this tool is fairly straight forward.
 Use the following steps: